How Parent PLUS Loans Work

 With today’s historically low interest rates, if you refinance your parent’s PLUS loan in a student loan refinance loan with some of your own student loans, you may be able to get a lower interest rate than your parent has.
 This would help you build your credit (in your name), and you could possibly save hundreds, if not thousands, in interest over the life of the loan.

 We’re here for you, and we’re behind you, all the way!
-Count on U-fi to provide resources to help you be a smart financial consumer.
-Explore smart student loan refinance options with U-fi and get started today.
+Count on U-fi From Nelnet to provide resources to help you be a smart financial consumer.
+Explore smart student loan refinance options and get started today.